Nonpharmacological pain management such as chiropractic is better and safer, so why do insurers want to make it cost more?

 The Annals of Internal Medicine report a few years ago mentioned many of these treatment methods that were preferable for back pain including manipulation, exercises, yoga, Thai Chi, and Acupuncture which should be used first, while medication and interventions such as injections should be used last.
 This was based on years of collected data.
 The problem is, the current position of AHIP is bad for healthcare, while a holistic approach to care, while more costly initially is less expensive in the long run when treating problems such as back pain.

 Back problems can be caused by the feet, the upper body, an old injury, body asymmetries as well as an acute injury for example.
-If these are the mechanical causes, how can you rely on studies alone to treat back pain, while ignoring the body.
-If you properly diagnose and treat the common element behind the back or shoulder pain, three or four other conditions such as knee, neck or hip problems may never develop.
+If these are the mechanical causes, how can you rely on studies alone to treat back pain, while ignoring the body?
+If you properly diagnose and treat the common element behind the back or shoulder pain, three or four other conditions such as knee, neck, or hip problems may never develop.
 The common element in the Annals of Internal Medicine report is movement.
-All of these methods that are proven are movement based.
-Chiropractors use more of these methods in their practices than other practitioners which may be why the public likes their version of non opioid pain management.
+All of these methods that are proven are movement-based.
+Chiropractors use more of these methods in their practices than other practitioners, which may explain why the public likes their version of nonopioid pain management.
 The problem is, insurers have made it expensive to use these highly effective healthcare providers.
 They have also put too many people on drugs, especially the elderly.

 Apparently, the only company that seemed to understand this was United Healthcare’s Optum division.
 While they are not the best example, they have said that the data is conclusive, use chiropractors and other mechanical specialists for problems such as back pain.